EBCDIC code pages and mappings files

 Using mappings files with Zowe Explorer

-Zowe Explorer allows you to navigate your data sets and open data set members in the editor with a simple click.
-When you use Zowe Explorer with an RSE profile, conversion mappings can be used as well.
-To enable this, you need specify the absolute location of the mappings file to use in your user settings.
+Zowe Explorer enables you to navigate your data sets and open data set members in the editor with a simple click.
+When you use Zowe Explorer with an RSE profile, conversion mappings are applied as well.
+To enable this, specify the absolute location of the mappings file in your user settings.
 The setting is called zopeneditor.zowe.defaultRseConversionMappingsFile.
-You can find it in the IBM Z Open Editor settings together with the other Zowe-related settings such as the defaultCliProfile.
-Conversion mappings defined in either a JSON-formatted RSE API user mappings file or a ZAPP file will override an encoding specified in a Zowe profile.
+You can find it in the IBM Z Open Editor settings together with the other Zowe-related settings, such as the defaultCliProfile.
+Conversion mappings defined in either a JSON-formatted RSE API user mappings file or a ZAPP file override an encoding specified in a Zowe profile.

 RSE CLI plug-in logging